Pupil Progress and Accreditation

 - Progress towards the key outcomes within the Curriculum Pathways

-- Progress towards pupils’ individual targets, as documented in their EHCP outcomes, Annual Review targets and on their Personal Learning Intention Maps (PLIM’s);
+- Progress towards pupils’ individual targets, as documented in their EHCP outcomes and their Annual Review targets

 Our Early Years Teachers undertake agreement trialling at the annual Moderation Clusters with other Blackpool Early Years Settings, mainstream and special.
 This is to ensure we are setting sufficiently challenging targets and making accurate and consistent assessments in line with STA guidance and exemplification.
 Our assessment of pupils’ attainment is scrutinised during external moderation visits.